 Partnering with the Community

 The East District Neighborhood Policing Team is consistently involved in community outreach efforts to strengthen our relationship with the community and provide support for our community and residents.
-Some of those outreach efforts include:

 National Night Out at Del Sol Park

 The East District Team helped host the National Night Out event at Del Sol Park.
 Approximately 150 residents attended the potluck style event where public safety equipment was on display, crime prevention information was handed out, and city officials spoke.